Tutorial: Business and Corporation Records

-You'll need to go to the Web site for a particular state and then locate the page for the Secretary of State or Department of Corporations office in that state.
+You’ll need to go to the website for a particular state and then locate the Web page for the Secretary of State or Department of Corporations office in that state.

-The National Association of Secretaries of State has a website that lists the home pages of secretary of state offices around the country.
-Go to:
+The National Association of Secretaries of State has a website that lists the home pages of secretary of state offices around the country:

 Companies doing business in California must file incorporation papers with the California Secretary of State’s Office.
 The filings include both for-profit companies and nonprofit entities.